This past Sunday, my wife Michelle and I went to Taste of the Danforth not too far from home.

-"the best calamari on Danforth for 16 years" and another for these pork gyros that looked amazing.
-I would have liked to have tried both of those but we weren’t really in the mood to stay in line for that long.
+the best calamari on Danforth for 16 years and a lineup for these pork gyros that looked amazing.
+I would have liked to have tried both of those but we weren’t prepared to stay in line for that long.
 I wonder if it was worth the wait?

-The only restaurant we saw that wasn’t participating in the festival (which we thought was very odd) was this Mexican restaurant called “La Cabaña Restaurant".
-But they also took their displeasure with the festival a step further and had a sign on their window stating a $5 charge to use the bathroom!
-(The place was indeed open for business but completely empty, naturally.)
+The only restaurant we saw that wasn’t participating in the festival (which we thought was very odd) was this Mexican restaurant called “La Cabaña Restaurant.”
+They took their displeasure with the festival a step further with a sign stating a $5 charge to use their bathroom.

-We started out spending a little more time going into some of the shops (like a pet store, organic grocery store, etc.) but we quickly decided against that since there was already so much to see on the streets and we didn’t want to get tired before “seeing everything".
+We started out spending some time going into all the various shops along the Danforth (like a pet store, an organic grocery store, etc.) but we quickly decided against it since there was already so much to see on the streets and we didn’t want to get too tired before “seeing everything.”

-Taste of Danforth was definitely a lot of fun, even with the brief blast of rain we got.
-Festivals like this are one more reason why I love Toronto!
+Taste of the Danforth was definitely a lot of fun, even with the brief blast of rain that we got.
+Street festivals like this are one of the many reasons why I love Toronto.